jsmontesinos/scraper-notifier/readme.md

 # Scrapper notifier

-This is a simple project that allows to monitor for changes in a web page and send a message if page has changed withing a css selector.
+This is a simple project that allows to monitor for changes in a web page and send a message if page has changed insidd a css selector.

-Done with [Puppeteer](https://github.com/puppeteer/puppeteer) for the scrapping which allow dynamic web rendering.
+Done with [Puppeteer](https://github.com/puppeteer/puppeteer) for the scrapping of dynamic web rendering.

 ## Parameters